Get Your Own Designer Radio

 There are dozens of unique radiophonic masterpieces on Tom's site.
 I could ramble on, but it's best for you to see for yourself.
 Oh, and be sure to check out the astoundingly cool LaserRadio that looks like it was stolen from the Flash Gordon prop department.

-[Tom made a small payment in return for this post.
+[Tom paid a promotional fee for this post.
 We'll eagerly spend it on a few billion bits of bandwith.]